defano/wyldcard/README.md

 ### Part Numbers

-Each part is assigned a number that represents it's logical order within the context of its owner.
+Each part is assigned a number that represents its logical order within the context of its owner.

 For buttons and fields, this represents the drawing order of the part (_z-order_); Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
 You cannot directly set a button or field's number, but the "Bring Closer" or "Send Further" commands in the "Objects" menu will affect the number assigned to it.